Alan4247748/friendly-potato/docs/intro.md

 # Results

-- The sales team saw a significant bump in leads when combined with google ad campaigns within Beligium and Luxenbourg.
+- The sales team saw a significant bump in leads when combined with google ad campaigns within Belgium and Luxembourg.

 - Sales Reps now had personalised websites for their sales tool kits.